d0ughb0y/Chauvet16/README.md

 Edit EthernetClient.h and add this to line 25

     uint8_t* getRemoteIP(uint8_t RemoteIP[]);//adds remote ip address

-Editing the Wire library to make it run at 400khz is optional, but you will see the LCD update a lot faster with this change.

-Edit Wire/utility/twi.h file line 25 to

-    #define TWI_FREQ 400000L

 Make sure to edit config.h defines before compiling and uploading to the mega board.